Term Paper Writing — Format and Outline Tips for College Students

 - APA (American Psychological Association) is a format for social sciences.
 You should specify the name of the author, book's title, publication year, publisher, and location.

-- MLA (Modern Language Association) format is generally used in liberal arts and humanities.
+- MLA (Modern Language Association) term paper format is generally used in liberal arts and humanities.
 You will need to mention the publication name, date, and location.

 Pay special attention to your wording and sentences themselves.
 Keep to a simple rule - the fewer words, the better.
 Be short and precise but ensure you're not cutting out primary data to fit the required word count.

 Once you are done with writing your draft, proofread it for logical, grammatical, or spelling errors.
 Run your spell checker to fix spelling or grammar mistakes.
 Do not leave such errors for the professor - you need them to give you some when you need it, not correct your apostrophe use.